We look at the facts behind caravan suspension and ask, do you really need that independent set-up?

 And let’s be very clear, no amount of suspension design can do anything other than tinker at the far edges of that weight problem.
 Fixes like weight distribution hitches, anti-sway controls and super-stiff springs can help, but ultimately these are all just masks, band-aids that don’t fix the underlying problem – which is readily apparent once you get into those occasional moments where you get a bit closer to the rig’s dynamic limits than you intended.
 Everything tows well as you pull away up to 60km/h.

-Anyway, let’s get back to suspension.
+Anyway, let’s get back to the facts behind caravan suspension.
 If all else is equal, is independent better than live axle?
 The answer is: It can be.
 That is because of the reasons described above – potential for steering correction, ground clearance, and more independent absorption of shocks.